spxbhuhb/zakadabar-stack/core/src/jsMain/kotlin/zakadabar/stack/frontend/resources/README.md

 **IMPORTANT** Remember to set Application.stringMap in `main.kt`.

-The basic concept of the string implementation is very similar to the one Android uses: define the string resources somewhere collected and let the application use only references to the resources.
+The basic concept of the string implementation is very similar to the one Android uses.
+Define the string resources somewhere collected and let the application use only references to the resources.
 Only we Kotlin instead of XML.

 In [Strings.kt](Strings.kt) you will find the [StringImpl](Strings.kt)